particle-iot/docs/src/content/reference/SDKs/android.md

 ## License

-Just like the Android support libraries, the Particle Android Cloud SDK and Device Setup library are available under the Apache License 2.0.
+As with most Android libraries and AOSP itself, the Particle Android Cloud SDK and Device Setup library are available under the Apache License 2.0.
 See [the LICENSE file](https://github.com/particle-iot/spark-sdk-android/blob/master/LICENSE) for the complete text of the license.